 A Cool Kat walks into the auditorium’s bathroom.
-He’s got a wife beater on that’s frayed at the collar; his jeans have a whole in the knee; and he has tattoos that suggest (in Asian characters) that he has some kind of duality or inner strength about him.
+He has a wife beater on that’s frayed at the collar, his jeans have a whole in the knee, and he has tattoos that suggest (in Asian characters) that he has some kind of duality or inner strength about him.
 The Kat also has a perpetual snarl on the face, and he doesn’t so much as give me a passing glance as he steps to the urinal near mine.
-His reproductive organ is medium sized, and non-threatening, so I say: “What do you think of all these solos?”
+His reproductive organ is medium sized, and non-threatening, so I say, “What do you think of all these solos?”

-“Solos?” says the Kat.
+“Solos?” the Kat asks.
 It’s loud in this bathroom.
-The metal band of no name, plays over his right shoulder, so I assume he didn’t hear me.
+The metal band of no name, plays over his right shoulder, so I assume he couldn’t hear me.

 “Guitar solos, drum solos, they even had a bass solo out there for the love of all that’s holy,” I said.
 “I paid hard-earned money for this show.
-I don’t want to watch some self-indulgent, over paid rock star get his nards off playing his solos for ten minutes.
+I don’t want to watch some self-indulgent, over paid rock star get his nards off playing a solo for ten minutes.
 I want to hear songs, music, and structure.”

 “You ain’t where it’s at Daddy-O,” the hipster, Kat says.
-I had always wanted to be called Daddy-O, so it took me a second to get over that fact that this guy was attempting to belittle me in fashion that insinuated I was old.
+I always wanted to be called Daddy-O, so it took me a second to get over that fact that this guy was attempting to belittle me in a manner that insinuated I was old.

 “Let’s say that one of your dreams did come true,” I continued.
 “Let’s say you ran into one of your gods on the street, or how about a backstage pass.
 Let’s say your dream came true, and you got a backstage pass where you could finally tell this guitarist how much he’s meant to your life.
 You could say, ‘dude, that eighteen minute solo you played out there dude, that was the bit dude!’
 You want to know what they’d say to you?
 They’d say SECURITY!
 They would rather run into a five foot seven cockroach than a fan that they have to talk to.”